cepolation/wcmkts_new/docs/docs.md

 ## Database Synchronization

-The application automatically syncs with the remote EVE Online market database daily at 13:00 UTC.
+The application automatically syncs with the remote EVE Online market database beginning with a full refresh of market orders and history daily at 13:00 UTC and updates market orders every three hours throughout the day.
 You can also trigger a manual sync using the "Sync Now" button in the sidebar.
 If new data is available, it will update in the app.

 **Sync Status Indicators:**
 - Last ESI Update: Shows when market data was last updated from ESI